 Students must take at least one Biochemistry graduate course (i.e. 0.25 credits, in addition to the seminar course) and may take other courses outside of Biochemistry.
+Note that courses outside of Western and/or that are not relevant to the student's research will not count for credit towards the degree.
 Requests for a substituted course should be made in writing (email) to the Graduate Administrator.